Capital Formation

 Capital Formation Overview

-In addition to its role to protect Kansas investors, the Office of the Kansas Securities Commissioner (KSC) works to foster capital formation by promoting the integrity of capital markets and by consulting with entrepreneurs and their representatives to guide them through the process of legally raising capital in Kansas.
+In addition to its role to protect Kansas investors, the Office of the Kansas Securities Commissioner works to foster capital formation by promoting the integrity of capital markets and by consulting with entrepreneurs and their representatives to guide them through the process of legally raising capital in Kansas.
 Every sale of a security in Kansas is registered, exempt or illegal.
 This simple statement is a powerful analytical tool for any person considering raising capital in Kansas.
 It poses several important questions.

 Hidden